Valentin331/Kamiq/README.md

 ### 2.2.
 Configuring your project

-Make sure you have he following settings in your `tsconfig.ts`:
+Make sure you have the following settings in your `tsconfig.json`:

 ```json
 {